yawaramin/dream-html/README.md

 Run the test and print out diff if it fails:

-    dune runtest # Will also exit 1 on failure
+    dune test # Will also exit 1 on failure

 Set the new version of the output as correct: